Summer at the White Continent, Antarctica (February 2011)

 Hiking through Tierra del Fuego National Park revealed panoramic views of Patagonia’s ice capped mountains and nomad hunter-gatherers’ settlements.
 The hiking trail was hands down one of the best ones I have ever taken.

-Ushuaia was simply one of the best cities I’ve ever seen, partly due to its stunning views from the port.
-Its small shops and closely packed houses made my stroll around the block very enjoyable.
+Ushuaia was easily one of the most beautiful cities I’ve ever seen–thanks in part to its stunning port views.
+Its small shops and tightly clustered houses made every stroll around the block a delight.

 Follow Jenny S.W.
 Lee: